You know all those cheesy cliché one liners that are supposed to motivate you past your fear of failure?

 I wonder how much of our time is spent thinking of reasons why we can’t do something.

-I can’t write in a blog because I don’t want to fail.
+I can’t write a blog because I don’t want to fail.
 I could list a million reasons.

 I didn’t want Ben to pursue his dreams in starting his business because… what if he fails?
 What will happen to us financially?
 Again, I could go on.